 Cranberry Cream Cheese Dip

-What to Serve with Cranberry Cream Cheese Dip
+How to Make Cranberry Cream Cheese Dip Step-by-Step Photos

 It’s that combo of savory, sweet, tart, and salty that makes this super simple dish so irresistible!
 Because this Cranberry Cream Cheese Dip is both savory and sweet, it pairs equally well with salty crackers and sweet apple slices.
 It might even be good to add a few slices of sharp cheddar to that platter, to make a little cracker, apple, cheddar, and cranberry stack!